outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- sensitize cancer cells to chemotherapy (synergistic with chemotherapy)
 		- blocking the activation of the transcription factor nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB)
 			- propolis
+		- stimulates histone acetylation, leading to an unfolding of the chromatin structure that leaves DNA more susceptible to the effects of chemotherapy and radiation therapy
+			- sodium valproate
+		- prevent seizures
+			- tumor growth stimulates seizures, and seizures activate tumor growth
+				- sodium valproate

 	- reduce/stop cell growth